aljoxo/Arisen/README.md

   - If the modlist is updated from 1.0.0 to 1.1.0, then this version is unlikely to be save safe, but it is possible depending on my consistency.
   - If the modlist is updated from 1.0.0 to 1.0.1, then this version should only contain bug fixes and other miscellaneous tweaks that should have no affect on saves.

 Updating is like installing the list.
 Simply make sure your paths are the same and tick the `overwrite existing modlist` button. **Note**: Any mods you have added will be deleted when updating.
 To not have mods delete, add **[NoDelete]** at the beginning of said mod.
+**ALWAYS** back up saves before an update.
+Because of the method Wabbajack uses to include the start save, any save within the profile will be wiped.
+Please Please Please make sure you back up your saves if you plan on continuing a playthrough across a **save safe** update.

 ## FAQ

-WIP
+I will update this section as I see fit.

 ### Tweaking the Game Settings